 Perth was established in 1829.
 It currently has a population of just under 2 million.
 It is the most isolated major city in the world.
 Perth is the capital of Western Australia which is one third of Australia with 80% of the population living in Perth.

-Perth has the highest boats per capita as one person out of three has a boat.
+Perth has the highest number of boats per capita as one person out of three has a boat.
 It is very windy here.
-Chicago is considered to be the windiest city in the world but people say that it due to the politicians.
+Chicago is considered to be the windiest city in the world, but people say that it due to the politicians.

 There are cargo ships, cruise ships and even sheep ships.
 The sheep ships are headed for the Middle East and resemble floating feed lots.
 This is a picture of a large cargo ship.

 The Swan River used to be called the Black Swan River.
 The black swan is indigenous to the area.
 The Black Swan is a bottom feeder yet it can only stretch as far as its neck allows.

 This is an attractive trash can and reminder to recycle single use plastics.

 We catch a boat ride to Rottnest Island in order to glimpse the quokka that is only found there.
 It is known as the happiest animal in the world since it smiles.
 The name rhymes with Wacha.
 Apparently, it has no fear of humans so many adventure travelers take selfies with them.
 We will try our hand at this fad.
 By the way, the easiest way to spot a quokka is finding a congregation of people since they are all trying to get a selfie!!